 Due to the lack of participation of the local community people and concerned authorities, the trails are not in proper condition.
 In some sections, newly constructed roads have disturbed the trekkers.
 The traditional trails are destroyed on the one hand and on the other, the road is dusty as well.

 You should have two permits for doing the historical Guerrilla trek.
 They are TIMS Card and Dhorpatan Hunting Reserve Entry Permit.
 For your kind of information, this permit for Dhorpatan Hunting Reserve Entry is not for shooting the games!

-TIMS Card have been received from Nepal Tourism Board offices in Kathmandu and Pokhara.
-Guerrilla trek is a free individual trekking (FIT) region, therefore, even a solo trekker can be done this trek.
+TIMS Card have been receive from Nepal Tourism Board offices in Kathmandu and Pokhara.
+Guerrilla trek is a free individual trekking (FIT) region, therefore, even a solo trekker can be do this trek.

 Dhorpatan Hunting Reserve Entry Permit would be issue only by the office of the reserve at Dhorpatan.
-You need to pay USD 30 plus 13% VAT to get this permit.
+You need to pay USD 30 for permit.

 The mediator of NTR receives you at the Tribhuvan International Airport and relocates to the hotel.
 After becoming fresh, you can visit Thamel independently.

 You can either fly or drive to Pokhara from Kathmandu.
 Flying takes hardly 25 minutes while driving along the Prithvi Highway takes around 6 hours.
 Flight cost is higher than the roadway transportation.
 The choice is yours after all!